-Best Laundry Hamper
+Best Laundry Hamper of 2021

 The Handy Laundry Mesh Pop Up is the kind of laundry hamper that's there for you when you need it and gone when its need has passed.
 This disappearing act is facilitated by the twist to fold metal stays that provide structure to the basket when erect.
-When the basket is required, one need only to toss it in the air and it will pop open before it hits the ground.
+When the basket is required, one needs only to toss it in the air, and it will pop open before it hits the ground.
 Pretty sweet, eh?

 The Birdrock Home Compact Corner hamper is a good option for those with tight laundry rooms or those that just like the tidy look of a corner unit.
 This hamper is one of the few in this review that has a wooden frame, which, in our opinion, establishes a modest air of taste and quality.
 Supporting this notion is a lid that keeps odiferous items contained.

 While the Birdrock Home Compact Corner is cleverly shaped to be out of the way and, at the same time, accessible, it is not a perfect hamper for a number of reasons.
-For starters, its 53 liter capacity is hardly capable of accommodating a family's worth of dirt clothes.
+For starters, its 53-liter capacity is hardly capable of accommodating a family's worth of dirty clothes.
 Moreover, the liner that is supposed to make it easy to extricate the clothes is pretty fiddly to get out as it gets caught on the lip of the frame.
 Finally, this unit doesn't fold up, nor does it have handles for transport.
 Despite these limitations, this unit is built to last, saves on space, and looks sharp to boot.

-If you want a bare bones but effective hamper, look no further than the Simple Houseware Foldable.
-This unit offers decent capacity in its 67.2 liter single compartment.
+If you want a bare-bones but effective hamper, look no further than the Simple Houseware Foldable.
+This unit offers decent capacity in its 67.2-liter single compartment.
 Moreover, it's sturdy.
-So, you can huck your jeans at it and it won't collapse under the force of the impact.
+So, you can huck your jeans at it, and it won't collapse under the force of the impact.
 It also has comfy, plastic-capped handles that make carrying it to the laundry room an easily forgettable task.

 While we like simple products — mainly because there's less to break — simplicity comes at the expense of some features that may be desirable.
 For instance, the Simple Houseware Foldable lacks a lid, a removable liner, and partitioned compartments for presorting.
-Additionally, the cardboard that provides the structure for this unit left us with concerns about the long term durability.
-That said, we did not encounter any failures in our testing aside for a heavily wrinkled exterior material that may require ironing.
+Additionally, the cardboard that provides the structure for this unit left us with concerns about the long-term durability.
+That said, we did not encounter any failures in our testing aside from a heavily wrinkled exterior material that may require ironing.
 All and all, we like this basic unit because it does not put on airs and it is easy to transport as well as fold up when not in use.

-The Simple Houseware Double with Lid is a humdrum hamper that has a few bright spots.
-First, the split compartments provide 109.6 liters of stinky sock, skivvy, and shirt storage space.
+The Simple Houseware Double With Lid is a humdrum hamper that has a few bright spots.
+First, the split compartments provide 109.6 liters of a stinky sock, skivvy, and shirt storage space.
 The divider allows for some pre-wash sorting as well.
 Additionally, the lid helps to keep the odoriferous contents from offending your olfactory organs when passing by.
 While these are indeed good features to have in a hamper, they may not outweigh this unit's multitude of shortcomings.

-When a product is shoddily designed and constructed — as is the Simple Houseware Double with Lid — we think that it is better to just state the facts rather than belabor the reader with a list of critiques.
-Suffice it to say, this unit is constructed with wonky cardboard and covered with ill-fitting polypropylene fabric.
+When a product is shoddily designed and constructed — as is the Simple Houseware Double With Lid — we think that it is better to just state the facts rather than belabor the reader with a list of critiques.
+Suffice it to say; this unit is constructed with wonky cardboard and covered with ill-fitting polypropylene fabric.
 While the unit is easily collapsed and the liners are removable with little effort, these features, and those listed above, do not mitigate the fact that this hamper is not built to last.

 Why You Should Trust Us

 Senior Research Analyst Austin Palmer and Senior Review Editor Nick Miley have a combined experience of over a decade testing cleaning and storage products.
 However, they have been using clothes hampers and doing laundry for more than thirty years each.
-Laundry hampers are not overly complicated but they do require a discerning eye for quality, durability, and function which we have honed on much more complicated and involved products.
+Laundry hampers are not overly complicated, but they do require a discerning eye for quality, durability, and function, which we have honed on much more complicated and involved products.

 Analysis and Test Results